Barrentd/Tools/README.md

 - Docker-compose

 #### installvirtualboxfeatures :
-If you use debian in a virtualBox.
+If you use linux in virtualBox.
 - virtualbox-guest-x11
 - virtualbox-guest-utils
 - virtualbox-guest-dkms